-Cyber Forensics or Computer Forensics is a branch of forensic science that deal with searching, discovery, recovering, collecting, analyzing and reporting of evidence in a digital device in a forensically sound manner and in a way that evidence found are preserved and presentable in a court of law.
-Digital forensic practice is the capturing, processing and investigation of data, this practice allow professionals to help organizations and device/media users clear doubts and settle dispute.
-Cyber forensics analyst investigate cyber crime by the gathering of evidence from a suspected device, storage media or capturing data from a network.
-Cyber crime investigations conduct by cyber forensics expert are also include internet fraud, web, social media and email crime.
+Cyber Forensics or Computer Forensics is a branch of forensic science that deals with searching, discovery, recovering, collecting, analyzing, and reporting of evidence in a digital device in a forensically sound manner and in a way that evidence found are preserved and presentable in a court of law.
+The digital forensic practice is the capturing, processing, and investigation of data, this practice allows professionals to help organizations and device/media users clear doubts and settle disputes.
+Cyber forensics analyst investigates cybercrime by the gathering of evidence from a suspected device, storage media, or capturing data from a network.
+Cybercrime investigations conducted by cyber forensics experts also include internet fraud, web, social media, and email crime.

 Types of digital forensics

-Digital forensics have evolved into sub-disciplines.
-These sub-disciplines are include:
+Digital forensics has evolved into sub-disciplines.
+These sub-disciplines include:

-- Computer Forensics: Evidence on computers, laptops and storage media in support of investigations and legal proceedings.
+- Computer Forensics: Evidence on computers (Windows or Linux), laptops and storage media in support of investigations and legal proceedings.

-- Mobile Devices Forensics: Recovery of electronic evidence from mobile phones, smartphones, SIM cards, PDAs, GPS devices and tablets.
+- Mobile Device Forensics: Recovery of electronic evidence from mobile phones, smartphones, SIM cards, PDAs, GPS devices, and tablets.

 - Digital Image Forensics: The extraction and analysis of digitally acquired photographic images to validate their authenticity by recovering the metadata of the image file to ascertain its history and analysis of steganographic images using steganalysis technique.